code-423n4/2022-03-sublime/README.md

 The third contract is a verifier used to verify user's Twitter IDs.
 Verification involves a combination of on-chain and off-chain steps.
 A basic overview is:

 1. User requests verification
-2. User posts a tweet containing a signde message
+2. User posts a tweet containing a signed message
 3. Verification of the signed message occurs off-chain using a bot
 4. If the message is successfully verified, user executes a transaction that finally adds their details to the contract